-It’s possible John clarifies he shrugged his shoulders because he had pain in this right shoulder, and he meant to release some tension.
+It’s possible John clarified he shrugged his shoulders because he had pain in his right shoulder, and he meant to release some tension.
 That’s all.

 And if Sara is an affective communicator, while John is a neutral communicator (or vice versa), helping them to understand their different communication styles will help to clear up the conflict and prevent future ones.
 Remember that empathy is built through the desire to understand another.

 There’s one more thing you can do here: avoid evaluative language.
 Let’s tie this in with our final conflict resolution skill.